sudomesh/gardenmesh/README.md

 <img src="https://github.com/sudomesh/gardenmesh/raw/master/disaster-plant.dot.png">
 Current necessary components:
  * ESP8266 flashed with NodeMCU firmware
- * Variety of enviromental sensors
+ * Variety of enviromental sensors (currently DHT temperature/humidity sensor and capacitive soil moisture sensor)
  * Lua script to collect data from sensors and transmit it to MQTT broker
  * BabelD routing on OpenWrt routers
  * RaspberryPi to act as MQTT broker and HTTP server for hosting webpage with data